ellepannitto/my-website/content/authors/admin/_index.md

 My research interests are Computational Construction Grammars, Cognitive Linguistics and Natural Language Processing.

-On the side, I am studying to become Italian Sign Language interpreter and I would very much like to bring this interest of mine into my research as well.
+On the side, I am studying to become Italian Sign Language (LIS) interpreter and I would very much like to bring this interest of mine into my research as well.

 Everything in life is a _work-in-progress_, this place especially.